ivanmaeder/books/management/creative-selection.md

 > Most demos—almost all of them—fail in the absolute, dead-end sense of the word.

 > We rarely had brainstorming sessions.

-I recall only a few times in my entire Apple career when I stood around to rough out big plans at a whiteboard.
+> Whiteboard discussions feel like work, but often they’re not, since it’s too difficult to talk productively about ideas in the abstract.

 ### The Keyboard